Allan Mustafa: Career

 Mustafa met Hugo Chegwin, through a mutual friend, after which Chegwin introduced Mustafa to Steve Stamp and Asim Chaudhry, with whom he created YouTube mockumentary videos about a fictional pirate radio station.
 This led to the group being commissioned for People Just Do Nothing, a BBC mockumentary about West London pirate radio station Kurupt FM.
 The pilot aired on BBC iPlayer in July 2012.
 The show ran for five series, winning a BAFTA and a Royal Television Society Award.
 In 2019, production began on a feature length adaptation of the series called People Just Do Nothing: Big in Japan.
 The film was positively received by both fans and critics.

 Mustafa appeared in the 2020 Netflix film Love Wedding Repeat as Chaz, the boyfriend of Freida Pinto's character Amanda.

 Mustafa starred for two series of the BBC Radio 4 sitcom Ability as the "useless carer" Bob, for the character played by comedian Lee Ridley, who also wrote the series.

 In 2022, he wrote and starred in the Channel 4 series The Curse, and the BBC Three series Peacock.

+Mustafa is also part of a trio of food and travel enthusiasts known as The Taste Cadets, alongside former chef Kieran Cavanagh and tattoo artist Marcus Adams.